Al-Faw: Topography

-The alluvial plain is formed from the immense sediment deposits carried by the Shatt al-Arab into the Arabian Gulf.
+The alluvial plain is formed from the immense sediment deposits carried by the Shatt al-Arab into the Persian Gulf.
 Its elevation is 12 meters above sea level, compared to 40 meters for Baghdad in the center and 120 meters for Mosul in the north.
 Over time, these sediments have begun to form new, fertile land suitable for agriculture, causing the area of the Al-Faw Peninsula to continuously increase.

 Stretching from the Abu Al-Khasib area in the north to Ras Al-Baysha in the south, a green belt of palm groves lines the west of the Shatt al-Arab, its width not exceeding one kilometer.
 This belt is intersected by waterways of varying widths, connected to the Shatt al-Arab, which are called ahwasat (creeks); these are affected by the tides.
 Along the western edge of the groves runs the main highway connecting the city to Basra.

 The land between this main highway and the strategic road (الطريق الإستراتيجي) is soft and prone to flooding in winter due to a high water table.
 The land west of the strategic road, extending towards Khor Al-Zubair, is submerged under shallow waters.
 The salt flats area consists of basins used for salt sedimentation.

-South of the Umm Qasr–Al-Faw road lies Iraq's only maritime outlet: the Khor Abdullah, which connects to the Arabian Gulf.
+South of the Umm Qasr–Al-Faw road lies Iraq's only maritime outlet: the Khor Abdullah, which connects to the Persian Gulf.

 Climate

 Most rainfall occurs in the winter and spring seasons, from November to April.
 The total annual rainfall for the period between 1980 and 2006 ranged from 84.3 mm to 296.6 mm, with an average of 134.8 mm.
 The total annual evaporation for the same period ranged from 3292.1 mm to 4506.9 mm, with an average of 3735.7 mm.
 The ratio of the average annual evaporation to the average annual rainfall was 27.7.

-The city's location at the head of the Arabian Gulf places it within the subtropical zone, dominated by a subtropical high-pressure system.
+The city's location at the head of the Persian Gulf places it within the subtropical zone, dominated by a subtropical high-pressure system.
 Consequently, during the winter, spring, and autumn, the area experiences subsiding air due to the dominance of this high-pressure system, which inhibits the passage of some dynamic low-pressure systems, especially in winter and spring.
 Furthermore, there is a surplus of solar radiation in the area due to this subtropical location, particularly in summer when the skies are clear, the duration of daily sunshine is long, and the incoming solar rays are nearly direct.